Last Updated on

 Popularly used in making many Indian vegetarian dishes, this spice somehow has not yet gained the ‘Superfood’ tag as Turmeric has, although both spices have similar if not the same medicinal benefits.

-Ajwain or carom seeds carry a load full of nutrients, vitamins, minerals and fibre that helps to cure and ward off many diseases.
+There are multi fold health benefits of Ajwain or carom seeds.
+They carry a load full of nutrients, vitamins, minerals and fibre that helps to cure and ward off many diseases.

-Even though this spice may be new to you, their use in cooking is fairly straightforward.
+Even though this spice may be new to you, the use of carom seeds in cooking is fairly straightforward.

 Because of its similarity of taste with thyme and oregano (as it contains thymol), the use of carom seeds in cooking is similar using the two herbs.

 Indian – Ajwain, Ajovain (Carom Seeds In Hindi )

 There is a multitude of flavours and taste that goes on when you eat carom seeds.